 It might seem like an unusual idea, but it’s possible to own a car number plate but no car.
 There are many reasons this might happen.
 For example, if your vehicle needs to be scrapped and your number plate has sentimental value, or even retail value if it’s personalised, you might opt to hang onto it and either assign it to your new car or sell it on for a profit later.
+Alternatively, you may buy a car registration and choose to put it on retention for later use.

 Many people purchase number plates in the UK as investments, sometimes buying and selling plates without ever owning a vehicle themselves.
 Others buy them as gifts for friends and family.